 Asset allocation is the blend between fixed asset classes (e.g. bonds) and variable asset classes (e.g. stocks and real estate).

 The categories of asset allocations are as follows:

 Aggressive > Moderately > Balanced > Moderately Conservative > Conservative

 With proper diversification or exposure to multiple asset classes, individuals can not only potentially improve results, but they may also reduce portfolio volatility.

 At Joule Financial, we implement a rigorous process in selecting variable asset classes and determining what we believe is a prudent exposure to each.
-This allocation is called the Joule Financial All Equity Allocation, and is diversified among variable asset classes like large and small capitalized domestic companies, international and emerging markets, as well as potential exposure to specific areas like financial or utility companies.
+This allocation is diversified among variable asset classes like large and small capitalized domestic companies, international and emerging markets, as well as potential exposure to specific areas like gold.

-Once the Joule Financial All Equity Allocation is determined, it’s implemented in direct correlation to your agreed asset allocation level, informed by your risk tolerance.
+Once the proper diversification is determined, it’s implemented in direct correlation to your agreed asset allocation level, informed by your risk tolerance.

 Over time, the asset allocation and diversification of the portfolio will change.
 At different times, different asset classes will outperform others, so we believe it is important for a portfolio to be rebalanced in order to achieve the desired allocation.

 Typically, on an annual basis, or more frequently if needed, Joule Financial rebalances each portfolio by calculating the current allocation and adjusting the exposure accordingly.

 Entering into a relationship with an investment advisor should not be taken lightly, and the success of an investment strategy can only be determined after navigating a series of financial market cycles.
 Immediate success is not always the case.
 Prudent and disciplined investors can, however, significantly improve results if they remain patient and diligent.